tradle/why-hypercore/README.md

 # Why Hypercore? <!-- omit in toc -->

 As we are exploring the design for running Tradle on Hypercore, this summarizes our findings.
-More in this [rapidly growing FAQ](FAQ.md) for more.
+You can find a lot more information in this [rapidly growing FAQ](FAQ.md).

 Take a look at Issues on this repository for the themes we are actively experimenting with.